finos/common-domain-model/docs/securities-lending.md

 and the borrower provides cash as collateral against the securities that they are borrowing.

-Loans against cash collateral are formed as a `ContractualProduct` that includes an `InterestRatePayout` for the cash collateral, held under `economicTerms->collateral`, and an `AssetPayout` for the security being lent, held under `economicTerms->payout`.
+Loans against cash collateral are formed as a `SettlemenetPayout` that includes an `TransferableProduct` using a `Cash` asset for the cash collateral, held under `economicTerms->collateral`, and an `AssetPayout` for the security being lent, held under `economicTerms->payout`.